MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/receiving-contacts-and-groups.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-Starting to receive contacts and groups
-Stopping contacts and groups subscription
-Refreshing the contact list

 After the ContactGroupServices object is initialized and the desired event handlers are registered with it, an application can start to receive the self-published contact list by submitting a SUBSCRIBE request that contains *contacts* and *groups* category names in the message body.
 In Microsoft Unified Communications Managed API 4.0, the operation is asynchronous and the SUBSCRIBE request corresponds to the call to BeginSubscribe/EndSubscribe on the ContactGroupServices object.
 The results are returned in the NotificationReceived events that are raised by the ContactGroupServices object.